mendersoftware/mender-docs/03.Client-installation/07.Configuration/01.Polling-intervals/docs.md

 ## How to choose right intervals

-The Mender client is more responsive with higher frequency intervals.
+The Mender Client is more responsive with higher frequency intervals.
 Meaning that the client inventory data updates more frequently.
 The client also polls for updates at a smaller interval, leading to faster deployments.